-§1422 of the APL requires that, at least 90 days prior to your final report, a notice be sent by first class mail to each person whose name is expected to appear on the report unless the address is unknown or the holder can demonstrate that the address it has for the owner is not the owner's current address.
-In addition, at least 60 days prior to your final report, a notice must be sent by certified mail, return receipt requested, to each person whose name is expected to appear on the report whose abandoned property is valued in excess of \$1,000 unless a claim has been initiated since the first class mailing was sent, or the first class mailing was returned as undeliverable.
+§1422 of the APL requires that, at least 90 days prior to submitting its final report, the holder send a notice by first-class mail to each owner whose name is expected to appear on that report unless the address for the owner is unknown or the holder can demonstrate that the address it maintains for the owner is not the owner's current address.
+In addition, at least 60 days prior to submitting its final report, the holder must send a notice by certified mail (return receipt requested) to each owner whose name is expected to appear on that report with abandoned property valued in excess of \$1,000 unless contact with the owner has been established; or the first-class mailing was returned as undeliverable.